Homebrew/homebrew-governance/2020-plc-minutes.md

 # Minutes

+- 2020-07-10
+  Shaun Jackman proposed that @SeekingMeaning be invited to join Homebrew as members.

 - 2020-03-24
   Markus Reiter proposed that @core-code, @ran-dall and @suschizu be invited to join Homebrew as members.
   Motion carried unanimously.